Fifty Five+ · Genealogy Resources

 Beginning, intermediate, and advanced classes are offered at the Main Library and branches.
 See our program calendar or contact the Genealogy and Local History Department for details.
 Tours of the Department take place the first Saturday of every month at 10:00 a.m.

-You’ll need your your library card number and PIN to access these subscription databases from home.
+You’ll need your library card number and PINto access these resources from home.
 Ancestry Library Edition is only available in library agencies.

 - Ancestry Libary Edition.
 U.S. federal census records, military records, passenger lists and selected records from other countries.